Presidents Session

 The award is highly selective and nominated candidates must be of high merit.

 This award is based on nominations, please note that self-nominations will not be considered.
-A nomination needs to be supported/submitted by two members of BSAS or BCBC.
+A nomination needs to be supported/submitted by a minimum of two members of either BSAS or BCBC.

-Please submit your nomination online using the apply now link below or download complete and return the nomination form.
+Please submit your nomination by downloading and completing the nomination form.

 What is the Prize?